browne878/pp5-game-keys/README.md

 In the future, I would like to move administrative function to its own admin portal.
 This would simplify administrative tasks on the website.
 I would also add the ability to trigger newsletters manually as well as introduce new offers into the newsletters.

+I would also set up the newsletter to be sent automatically at a set time.
+This would allow for the newsletter to be sent at a time when users are most likely to be online.

 ## **Testing**

 ### **Automated Testing**